AlexSunner/hangster/README.md

 - The print_color_text function, adding vibrant colors to the game, was taken from [Stack Overflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal)

 3. Readme Structure Inspiration:
 - The structure and formatting of this README were inspired by [Shizuka Donaghue's Melting Snowman](https://github.com/ShizukaDonaghue/melting-snowman/blob/main/README.md).
 Special thanks for providing a clear and well-organized template.
+Especially the Deployment to Heroku part.

 4. Game Improvement Ideas:
 - Many thanks to my mentor, Harry Dhillon, for providing valuable insights and ideas that significantly contributed to the enhancement of the Hangster game.